arepetti/ingest/examples/integrations/waste-rounds-csv-python/README.md

 ## What real software this stands in for

-Councils (or their waste contractors) typically run a round-management / in-cab platform that can produce a scheduled CSV or Excel extract of the day's collections.
+Waste operators (municipalities, contractors, or internal facilities teams) typically run a round-management / in-cab platform that can produce a scheduled CSV or Excel extract of the day's collections.
 Common products include **Bartec Collective**, **Whitespace Work Software**, **Echo** (Adur), **Yotta Alloy**, **Webaspx**, **Civica** and **AMCS**.
 The exact column names differ per product, so this example is deliberately vendor-agnostic: adjust the column mapping in `push_waste_rounds.py` to match your export and the rest works unchanged.
 A CSV drop is the lowest-common-denominator integration - almost every system can produce one even if it has no API.

-> Educated guess: product names above are illustrative of the local-government waste market, not an endorsement or a claim about any specific council.
+> Educated guess: product names above are illustrative of the waste-operations market for this sample domain, not an endorsement or a claim about any specific deployment.

 ## How it works